 Inquiry into rights and responsibilities in the struggle to share finite resources with other people and other living things; access to equal opportunities; and peace and conflict resolution.

 The exhibition is an extended, in-depth project celebrating the culmination of a child’s learning experience in the PYP before they move on to the next stage in their education.
-At PdH, this will occur in fifth-grade.
+In PYP schools as well as PdH, the Exhibition occurs in fifth-grade.